Adam Cooney: AFL career

 His final AFL game was also his 250th game and was fittingly against his old side, the Bulldogs, he gathered 22 disposals and kicked a goal.

+Other ventures

+From 2 April 2023, Cooney appeared as a contestant in the ninth season of I'm a Celebrity...Get Me Out of Here!.
+Cooney was eliminated ninth on 27 April 2023.

+In August 2025, he competed in the E. J. Whitten Legends Game.

 Personal life

 Cooney proposed to his partner Haylea McCann with a Burger Ring.
 On 24 October 2009, he and McCann married in a ceremony at Glenelg Beach, Adelaide.